ravignir/Ravbalance/README.md

 Added BNW pantheons

 Asceticism
-+1 happiness from shrines and temples
++1 production from shrines and +2 production from temples

 Choral Music
 +3 culture from temples